 Bone broth is often associated with several health benefits, including:

-• Joint Support: Due to its collagen and gelatin content.
+- Joint Support: Thanks to its collagen and gelatin content.

-• Gut Health: Its amino acids may help maintain a healthy gut lining.
+- Gut Health: The amino acids may assist in maintaining a healthy gut lining.

-• Immune Boosting: The minerals and amino acids can support overall immune function.
+- Immune Boosting: The minerals and amino acids can help support overall immune function.

-How Kidneys Function and Their Role in the Body
+The Function of Kidneys and Their Role in the Body

 Overview of Kidney Functions

 The kidneys are essential organs responsible for filtering blood, removing waste, and balancing electrolytes.
-They regulate fluid levels, control blood pressure, and help produce red blood cells.
+They manage fluid balance, regulate blood pressure, and assist in the production of red blood cells.

 Factors That Affect Kidney Health